fraivone/PFA_Analyzer/README.md

 #### Merging runs

 To achieve better statistics you want to analyze many sets of GEM NTuples coming from different runs.
-Let's supposed they are all [compatible](#Compatibility) with this analyzer release and stored in:
+Let's suppose they are all [compatible](#Compatibility) with this analyzer release and stored in:
 ##### Required Inputs
 * /A/B/C/Run1/
 * /A/B/C/Run2/